Central African Forest Initiative: Challenges and solutions

 To mitigate the economic impact of the initiative, funds are also dedicated to reducing poverty and creating sustainable development.

 Governance

 The CAFI Executive Board is the entity through which funding allocation decisions are made to support country-driven National Investment Frameworks.

 The CAFI Multi-Partner Trust Fund is the principal means of implementing the Central African Forest Initiative.
-Its initial capitalization target is USD 500 million over the 2015 – 2025 period.
+Its initial capitalization target is US$500 million over the 2015–2025 period.

 The CAFI Secretariat supports the Executive Board, coordinates with CAFI Partner Countries and is responsible for decisions regarding the allocation of resources from the CAFI Fund.